-18.3 A member may be expelled for any of the following reasons only:

-a.
-Failure to comply with this Constitution;

-b.
-Non-payment of any liabilities to the IAF, despite suspension.

-c.
-Bringing Aikido or the I.A.F into national or international disrepute.

-18. 3.
-1 A member organisation may be expelled from the IAF, by a 80% majority decision of the General Assembly.

-18. 3.
-2 When the expulsion of a member is being considered, the member must be informed of this by the General Secretary in a registered letter, at least three months before the Directing Committee meeting or General Assembly at which the matter is to be considered.

-18. 3.
-3 An expelled member can only re-enter the IAF, by the same procedure as is stipulated for organisations applying for membership of the IAF.

-18. 3.
-4 In addition an expelled member will be required to show that the basis for the expulsion has been entirely removed
+- 18.3 A Member may be expelled for any of the following reasons only: - a.
+Failure to comply with this Constitution; - b.
+Non-payment of any liabilities to the IAF, despite suspension. - c.
+Bringing Aikido or the IAF into national or international disrepute. - 18.
+3. 1 A Member may be expelled from the IAF by a 80% majority decision of the General Assembly. - 18.
+3. 2 When the expulsion of a Member is being considered, the Member must be informed of this by the General Secretary in a registered letter, at least three months before the Directing Committee meeting or General Assembly at which the matter is to be considered. - 18.
+3. 3 An expelled Member can only re-enter the IAF by the same procedure as is stipulated for organisations applying for Membership of the IAF. - 18.
+3. 4 In addition an expelled Member will be required to show that the basis for the expulsion has been entirely removed.